squinkylabs/SquinkyVCV/docs/keymap.md

 ## Undo/Redo

-VCV 1.0, Seq++ uses VCV's undo system, which is available from a mouse menu and from keyboard shortcuts.
+Seq++ uses VCV's undo system, which is available from a mouse menu and from keyboard shortcuts.

 **ctrl-z**: undo